How to consolidate private student loans.

 ACCC is a nonprofit organization with certified credit counselors who are dedicated to helping you get out of debt and learn to live debt-free.
 We provide free credit counseling, low-cost debt management plans, and a wealth of free educational resources to help you better understand your options and gain control of your finances.

 In your initial credit counseling session, our credit counselors will assess your current financial situation, understand your financial goals and analyze your current income, assets, and expenses.
-Then we’ll present all the options available to you to consolidate private student loans and other ways of reducing debt.
-We’ll also direct you to any public resources or government programs that may be helpful to you to consolidate student loans and pay off debts.
+Then we’ll present all the options available to you to consolidate your loans and other ways of reducing debt.

 Rather not consolidate private student loans?